Sandra A. Daley-Sharif

 Founder & Producing Artistic Director

-Sandra is an Afro-Caribbean writer, director, actress, and dramaturg living in Savannah, GA.
+Sandra is an Afro-Caribbean writer, director, actress, and script consultant living in Savannah, GA.
 She is a recipient of the Josephine Abady Award, commending her for her contribution, as a producer, of Diversity to the American theater landscape.
 Sandra is founder and Producer of the OBIE Award-winning Harlem9, Inc. She is currently Professor of Dramatic Writing at Savannah College of Art and Design and previously taught at Sarah Lawrence College.
 Her recent TV credits include Dr. Death, Blue Bloods, and Madam Secretary.
 The Fire This Time presented a reading of her full-length play Hedda: A Portrait of a (Young) Woman and a production of her short play Anonymous, which was also produced by the EstroGenius Festival.
 Sandra’s play Straddling the Edge is on The Kilroy List, a Barbour Award finalist, and was recently workshopped at the cell theatre, directed by Kira Simring.
 Les Fréres is a Bay Area Playwrights Festival finalist, on the Kilroy List, and a Eugene O’Neill semi-finalist.
 She is in workshop with her sci-fi play Chasing the Storm directed by William Steinberger and working on a new draft of Hedda and George with The Road Theatre Company (Under Construction).

 Spencer Scott Barros

 Spencer Scott Barros is also a founding member of HARLEM9, an alliance of black theatre producers.
 He has been working professionally in the New York Arts community for over 25 years as a professional actor, director, coach and teaching artist.